 Ghee making has never been so easy for me.
 Now it doesn’t really feels like a extra job to do.
 I got malai/ cream from 2ltrs full cream milk for 15 days and followed this process.

-How to extract malai from milk for making ghee-
+How to extract thick malai from milk for making ghee-

 In order to get thick malai on top of milk follow these steps.